How Do Free Mobile Apps Make Money?

 Your doubts are quite clear: the development of a top-notch mobile app requires a lot of time (typically, several months) and, more importantly, money.
-Before kicking off the development process, you should clearly understand how you’ll recoup your investments and how free apps generate profits.
+Before kicking off the development process, you should clearly understand how you’ll recoup your investments and how to make money with apps .

 We’ve decided to help you get your idea off the ground and show how exactly you can make money on free apps.